futel/twilio-sip-server/README-deploy.md

 ## Create credential

-The username is the E.164 phone numbers of the SIP client.

 List the credential lists to get the SID.

     twilio api:core:sip:credential-lists:list

 Create a new credential in the credential list.
 Use the SID found in the previous step.
-For the username, use the E.164 phone number created earlier.

     twilio api:core:sip:credential-lists:credentials:create --credential-list-sid <SID> --username '<USERNAME>' --password <PASSWORD>